KatherineMichel/portfolio/README.md

 ### Section Leader, Stanford Code in Place, 2021

 Code in Place, offered online by Stanford University April-May 2021
-* Chosen to be a CiP Section Leader
+* Among a group of highly skilled teachers handpicked to be Code in Place Section Leaders
 * Will receive training through Stanford Engineering
 * Will lead a group of ~10 students in completing a 5-week introductory online Python programming course based on material from the first half of Stanford’s introductory programming course, CS106A.